 Our Chief Executive Officer (CEO)

-The CEO of The Sovereign Trust is Beverley Owens, she plays a leading role in supporting the Board of Directors by directing strategy and creating and shaping the development of the Trust.
+The CEO of The Sovereign Trust is Paul Eckley, and he plays a leading role in supporting the Board of Directors by directing strategy and creating and shaping the development of the Trust.

-Beverley has been in education for over 40 years as teacher, deputy head and as headteacher; Pictor Academy was her second headship.
-She has been a headteacher for over 14 years.
-The majority of her time in education has been spent in Special Education.
+Paul has been in education for over 30 years as a teacher, assistant headteacher, deputy head and headteacher.
+The majority of that time has been spent in Special Education in Bury and Trafford.

-The company secretary of The Sovereign Trust is Mark Johnson, he is an experienced commercial solicitor and company secretary working with clients to manage risk, assure compliance and protect their legal position.
+The Company Secretary of The Sovereign Trust is Mark Johnson, an experienced commercial solicitor and company secretary working with clients to manage risk, assure compliance and protect their legal position.